 The Best Sexual Assault Defence Lawyers in Ontario

 The crime of sexual assault is taken seriously in Canada.
 Police will do what they can to convince you to incriminate yourself.
 If you are facing charges of this nature, you need to speak to a criminal lawyer before speaking to anyone about your situation, especially police and other members of law enforcement.
-A criminal defence lawyer will explain to you that you have the right to remain silent and how to maintain your right to silence when you are questioned by the police.
+A criminal defense lawyer will explain to you that you have the right to remain silent and how to maintain your right to silence when you are questioned by the police.

 The lawyers at Kruse Law will work tirelessly to help you avoid harsh penalties and a criminal record.
 We will thoroughly examine your case and develop a strategy and game plan to either win your case or obtain the lightest sentence possible.